 Educational Courses

-MAHS conducts two educational courses annually--the Introductory Course in Underwater Archaeology and the Underwater Archaeology Field School.
+MAHS conducts two educational courses annually--the Introductory Course in Underwater Archaeology and the Field School in Underwater Archaeology.
 For more information about these classes, including locations and times, see the descriptions below.
-Membership in MAHS does not, however, require completion of either course.
+Membership in MAHS does not require completion of either course.
 PADI, NAUI, and YMCA certification in underwater/maritime archaeology may also be available to graduates of these courses.
+Please confirm the availability of this benefit in advance of registration.

-MAHS graduates have participated as volunteers in underwater projects throughout the USA including those sponsored by the National Park Service and various state and local governments.
+MAHS graduates have participated as volunteers in underwater archaeology projects throughout the USA including those sponsored by the National Park Service, the NOAA National Marine Sanctuaries, and various state and local governments.
 MAHS volunteers have also participated in projects conducted in the United Kingdom, Bermuda, St. Maarten, Anguilla and various other locations around the world.

 Introductory Course in Underwater Archaeology

-The Introductory Course consists of ten evening sessions on Wednesday evenings (7:30-9pm) at the McLean High School on Davidson Road in McLean, Virginia.
-The course commences in late January of each year and applications are made available after the preceding December 1.
-The cost of the course is $150.
-Course texts (optional) cost approximately $25.
-The class is open to all interested persons but is limited to 35 students on a first-come basis.
+The Introductory Course consists of nine evening sessions conducted on Tuesday evenings (7:30-9:30pm) via Zoom.
+The course commences in late January of each year and applications can be made after the preceding December 1.
+The cost of the course is $185.
+A course text (optional) is available at a cost of approximately $25.
+The class is open to all interested persons but is limited to a first-come basis.

 The course begins with a review of the history and development of the science of underwater archaeology.
-Also discussed are the significance of Florida, Maryland, and Virginia waters in terms of historic shipwrecks, projects and future underwater archaeological needs of these areas.
-Other classes provide instruction in archival research, remote sensing devices, reconnaissance surveys, mapping and underwater excavation techniques, photographic and video documentation of underwater sites, artifact conservation, and ethics.
-One class is a field trip for a "hands on" study of wooden sailing ship architecture.
+Also discussed are the significance of Florida, Maryland, and Virginia waters in terms of historic shipwrecks, maritime projects and future underwater archaeological needs of these areas.
+Other classes provide instruction in archival research, remote sensing devices, reconnaissance surveys, mapping and underwater excavation techniques, photographic and video documentation of underwater sites, artifact conservation, and preservation laws and ethics.
 The final class is a pool session for divers to perform some of the survey techniques learned in class.

 - Archival Research